jonirizar/jonirizar.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Welcome!
 I am a PhD student in Financial Economics at Copenhagen Business School.
 My research focuses on the applications of topics in Behavioral Finance to the broader areas of Household Finance and Asset Pricing.